Hayley Tamaddon: Radio

 Tamaddon has appeared on 96.3 Radio Aire in Leeds.
 Her first appearance was on the breakfast show in October 2009, when she presented with presenter Paul 'Griffo' Griffiths, who was covering for JK and Joel.
 She then spent a further week on the show, and in November once again covered with Griffo.

+Tamaddon currently presents a Monday to Friday daytime show on Coastal Radio DAB, a radio station covering the Blackpool area.

 Film

 Tamaddon appeared in a short film in June 2008 promoting road safety to young people in Cheshire.
 The film was made in conjunction with the Cheshire Constabulary and the Cheshire Safer Roads Partnership.

 It was announced in May 2017 Tamaddon would appear in comedy feature Eaten by Lions alongside Antonio Aakeel and Jack Carroll, directed by Jason Wingard.